Is VSee video conferencing HIPAA compliant?

 The only exception under HITECH section 13408 is in the case of a data transmission organization that acts as a conduit, in that it only transports information but does not access it, such as the US Postal Service or its electronic equivalent -- Internet Service Providers (ISPs), a telecommunication company, etc. While these may have access to PHI, they only access PHI on a random or infrequent basis as necessary for the performance of the transportation service or as required by law: "[D]ata transmission organizations that do not require access to protected health information on a routine basis would not be treated as business associates" (p.
 22)

-VSee never has access to any information, health or otherwise, that you may observe, transmit, or receive by using VSee, and therefore should not be considered a Business Associate under HIPAA rules.
+While VSee never has access to any information, health or otherwise, that you may observe, transmit, or receive by using VSee, it is still considered a business associate because it is used to transmit private health information over the Internet.
+To be HIPAA-compliant, a covered entity using VSee for this purpose must have a Business Associate agreement with VSee.

 Videoconferencing may involve the electronic exchange of health information which is protected under HIPAA law.
 Security considerations with videoconferencing may involve making sure unauthorized third parties cannot to record or "listen in" on a videoconferencing session, making sure recorded videoconferencing sessions are stored and identified in a secure and proper manner, or having a procedure for initiating and receiving video calls.
 Other video collaboration features affecting security may include text chat, screen-sharing, and file-transfer.